Big Sand Lake Association

 2019 BSLCF Fundraising Campaign for Watercraft Inspections

 For 2019, the total estimated cost for 1100 hours of inspection time at the Big Sand public access is approximately $23,000.
 Supplemental funding of $8,316 will come from Hubbard County, and $3,300 from the Lake Emma Township grant.
 The Charitable Fund will contribute $11,484.
 The BSLCF fundraising campaign will begin in May, 2019 for watercraft inspections at the Big Sand access.

 AIS Reports - Inspection Results

-For reports and plans about the AIS watercraft inspections program 2010-2018, go to hubbardcolamn.org then click on Aquatic Invasive Species/ Hubbard County AIS Reports & Plans.
+For additional reports and plans about the AIS watercraft inspections program 2010-present, go to hubbardcolamn.org then click on Aquatic Invasive Species/ Hubbard County AIS Reports & Plans.

 Additional links to available reports and data:

 - 2015 & 2016 Big Sand Lake Inspections Summary